It's been 170 years since the first Drayton, Joseph, trod on rich Hunter Valley soil.

 He was born in 1825 at Lincolnshire in England, and at the age of 27 set sail for Sydney with his wife, Anna, and their two small boys.
 Tragically Joseph lost a son, a newborn daughter, and his wife during the long voyage.

 In 1853 he and son Frederick journeyed to Lochinvar.
-Soon after, they moved to Pokolbin, where Joseph acquired 80 acres of land, on which he built the “Bellevue” homestead.
-In the late 1850’s, Joseph stopped growing grain to plant his first vines in the rich virgin soil of the “Bellevue” property.
+Soon after, they moved to Pokolbin, where Joseph acquired 80 acres of land, on which he built the “Bellevue” homestead and where he planted his first vines in the rich virgin soil of the property.

 Joseph married Mary Ann Chick and they had eight children.
 One of their sons, William, took over the “Bellevue” property from his father.
 In 1885, William married Susanne Lambkin and they had ten children.